 Sending in a petition is an important way to raise an issue you want us to act on.
 However, if you have a service request such as a missed bin collection or potholes in your road. this can be dealt with more quickly using an online request form.
 View the full list.

-We know we have a duty to listen to the concerns of residents and others involved in city life.
-We have approved a Petitions Scheme, which sets out in detail how members of the public and councillors can submit petitions.
-At least five people who live, work or study in Coventry must have signed a petition for us to consider it.
+We have a duty to listen to the concerns of residents and others involved in city life.
+The Council has an approved Petitions Scheme, setting out in detail how members of the public and councillors can submit petitions.
+In order for us to consider a petition, at least five people who live, work or study in Coventry must have signed a petition for us to consider it.

 View, submit or sign petitions

 Individuals or groups can create a petition and visitors can add their details to the petition to "sign" it.
 This makes it easy to collect signatures and it also makes it easier to reply by e-mail.
-We will not consider petitions hosted on other websites as we are unable to verify the signatures.
+Unfortunately, We cannot consider petitions hosted on other websites as we are unable to verify the signatures.

 Submit a paper petition